devstress/FLINK.NET/docs/wiki/GHCR-Tokens.md

     password: ${{ secrets.GITHUB_TOKEN }}
 ```

-Trigger the workflow from the Actions tab (thanks to `workflow_dispatch:`) whenever you want to publish a new image.
+You can also trigger the workflow manually from the Actions tab thanks to `workflow_dispatch:`.

 ---
 [Home](./Wiki-Structure-Outline.md)